arcsyn-io/propx/docs/adrs/README.md

 # Architecture Decision Records (ADRs)

-This directory contains Architecture Decision Records (ADRs) for the RapidX project.
+This directory contains Architecture Decision Records (ADRs) for the PropX project.
 ADRs document important architectural decisions, the context in which they were made, and their consequences.

 ## What are ADRs?